Musicals101.com

 b.
 May 11, 1888 (Mohilev, Russia) - d.
 Sept.
 22, 1989 (New York City)

-This Russian immigrant and son of a cantor learned about American popular music as a singing waiter in New York's Chinatown.
-After writing lyrics with various Tin Pan Alley tunesmiths, Berlin began to create his own melodies -- lacking musical training, he had to have his tunes transcribed by others.
-His gift for catchy tunes and conversational lyrics soon led to some success.
-Published in 1911, Berlin's "Alexander's Ragtime Band" became an unprecedented international hit, establishing the worldwide pre-eminence of American popular music.
+When this Russian immigrant was age 8, the death of his father (a cantor) forced him to leave school and work full time selling newspapers on the streets of Manhattan.
+He learned about American popular music as a singing waiter in New York's Chinatown.
+A typographical error on the sheet music for his first published song ("Marie From Sunny Italy") gave his name as "I. Berlin" -- and he liked it enough to keep it.
+After writing lyrics with various Tin Pan Alley tunesmiths, Berlin began to create his own melodies.
+He never learned to read or write musical notation, and had to have his tunes transcribed by others.
+His gift for catchy tunes and conversational lyrics led to a long series of hits -- all published by a firm Berlin co-owned.
+His "Alexander's Ragtime Band" (published in 1911) became an unprecedented international hit, establishing a new worldwide pre-eminence of American popular music.

-Aside from his prodigious output of popular songs for his own Tin Pan Alley publishing firm, Berlin contributed numerous songs to Broadway revues, including "I Love A Piano" for Stop!
+Aside from his prodigious output of songs for his own Tin Pan Alley publishing firm, Berlin contributed numerous songs to Broadway revues, including "I Love A Piano" for Stop!
 Look!
 Listen!
 (1915), "A Pretty Girl Is Like a Melody" for the Ziegfeld Follies (1919), and "Heat Wave" for As Thousands Cheer (1933).
-He composed and produced the all-soldier revue Yip Yip Yaphank (1917) to raise funds for the Army Emergency Relief Fund during World War I, and did the same with This Is The Army (1942) during World War II.
+He composed and produced the all-soldier revue Yip Yip Yaphank (1917) to raise funds for the Army Emergency Relief Fund during World War I, and did the same with This Is The Army (1942), which raised over nine million dollars during World War II.
+Berlin enjoyed extraordinary success with four Music Box Revues (1921-1924) presented in the Music Box Theatre he co-owned.
+This popular series introduced "Say It With Music," "Pack Up Your Sins and Go to the Devil" and "All Alone."

 Bernstein, Leonard